staceyJayneLewis/little-hatchlings/README.md

 - `#000000` used for primary/secondary text.
 - `#ffffff` used for primary/secondary text.
-- `yellow` used for primary highlights.
+- `#ffff00` used for primary highlights.
 - `#5A31AD` used for highlights/background colours.

-I used [coolors.co](https://coolors.co/ffffff-5a31ad-ffff00-8f73c7-000000) to generate my colour palette.
+I used [coolors.co](https://coolors.co/ffffff-5a31ad-ffff00-000000) to generate my colour palette.

 ![screenshot](documentation/coolors.png)